PatrickFrankAIU/nodequotes/README.md

 Note: This readme is specific to this project.
 (This is a Node project.)
 Instructions to run:
 - Open terminal, type "node server.js"
-- Can also use "start node server.js" but then you'll have to kill it with task manager (there's no shutdown script)
+- Can also use "start node server.js" (that'll open a CMD prompt)

 ## Purpose
 This repository is for creating a server in Node.
 Front end will use Fetch.
 This is an educational project aimed at student learning.